eurecom-s3/screaming_channels/README.md

 should
-work also at several meters, but in this case you may need a better antenna, amplifiers, some more careful tuning of the configuration, etc. So we suggest you to start with something simple and well under control, without other devices on the same channel, etc.)
+work also at several meters, but in this case you may need a better antenna, amplifiers, some more careful tuning of the configuration, etc. So we suggest to start with something simple and well under control, without other devices on the same channel, etc.)

 ```